 Reheating Italian Meatballs without Losing Flavor

 - Reheating in sauce: The best way to reheat cooked meatballs is to simmer them in marinara sauce.
-Place the meatballs and sauce in a saucepan.
-Cover it and gently heat on low for about 10–15 minutes.
-Continue until it is warmed through.
+Place the meatballs and sauce in a saucepan, cover, and gently heat on low for about 10–15 minutes until warmed through.
 The sauce helps keep the meatballs moist and flavorful.

 - Using the oven: If you prefer to reheat the meatballs in the oven, preheat it to 300°F (150°C).
 Place the meatballs in an oven-safe dish and cover them with aluminum foil to prevent them from drying out.
 Heat for about 20 minutes, checking that they are warmed all the way through.